Printable map to take along.

 Each island is serviced by a network of inter-island launches that run daily from 1 April through to the end of October each year.
 Apart from direct trips between the islands, circular sightseeing tours are also offered giving the opportunity to look at the extensive wildlife in and around the islands, particularly the large colonies of Atlantic seal and sea bird colonies.
 For example, a Three Islands day tour would visit Bryher, Tresco, and St Agnes, giving an hour or two time ashore on each for walking and exploring.

 The currency throughout the UK is the pound (£).
 You may also hear the slang term quid for pounds.
+Scottish bank notes are frowned upon in other parts of the UK, so change the notes before leaving Scotland.

 Cash machines (ATM) or less formally 'holes in the wall' are very widely available and usually dispense £10 and £20 notes.